Pre-liver transplant counselling doesn’t start with a signature. It starts with a conversation.

 - Excellent long-term health outcomes are typically achieved, but donors need to be mindful of any possible hazards.

-- LDLT has a high success rate, with recipients surviving for more than 90% of a year.
+- LDLT has a high success rate, with recipients surviving for more than 90% of the year.

 - Success is contingent on a number of variables, including the recipient’s general health and compliance with post-transplant treatment.

-5. Can a donor resume their regular life after making a donation?
+Can a donor resume their regular life after donating?

 Conclusion